d8ahazard/FlexTV.bundle/README.md

 ## Installation:

-Either download this file as a zip, and extract the directory Cast.bundle to your Plex plug-in directory, or if you have WebTools installed, enter the following url to automatically install the plugin.
+Either download this file as a zip, and extract the directory FlexTV.bundle to your Plex plug-in directory.
+Once extracted, the folder structure should be `/plug-ins/FlexTV.bundle`.

+Or, if you have WebTools installed, enter the following url to automatically install the plugin:

 https://github.com/d8ahazard/FlexTV.bundle